AdityaPatil-AP/PathFinder/README.md

 Network: Another medium SFML covers is the network, a more and more important part of our interconnected world.
 This module allows you to send data over LAN or the Internet; it also lets you work with protocols, such as HTTP or FTP.

+To avoid, the clash between two processes, we have used two different threads so that they can operate independent of one another.

 # Implementation of Dijkstra : -

 Start from the given source cell in the matrix and explore all four possible paths.